syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ### Patterns for selection

-EjChart provides pattern support for the data selection by setting the value to the **Pattern** property of the SelectionSettings.
-The different types of selection patterns are as follows.
+Chart provides pattern support for the data selection by setting the value to **Pattern** property of **SelectionSettings**.
+The different types of selection patterns are follows:

 1. Chessboard
 2. Crosshatch